 Where portfolio companies performed well, strategy was not isolated to one section of the reporting, but instead ran throughout the narrative.
 Linkage between strategies, risks and KPIs was an important part of ensuing a coherent document that delivered a fair, balanced and understandable report.
-This ensured that strategy is focussed across all aspects of the business and at all levels in the reporting.
-In this context, it was pleasing to see that 75% of the sample reviewed provided a good level of disclosure.
-The excellent or "best in class" examples representing 10% of the sample delivered this to a high standard.
+This ensures that strategy is focused across all aspects of the business and at all levels in the reporting.
+The excellent or "best in class" examples representing 9% of the sample delivered this to a very high standard (2015: 10%).

 Where strategy was less well represented, it tended to be presented as an isolated statement with a more generic feel; in many cases it lacked focus and an understanding of how this could be delivered.
-Where portfolio companies focused only on one aspect of their business model or strategy, it was unclear how management intended to focus on developing the rest of the business.
-Of the sample reviewed, 15% provided this level of basic disclosure.
+Where strategy is not used to underpin the narrative reporting, it can make some aspects of disclosure seem less relevant and unconnected as noted in the FTSE 350 review (see above).
+Of the sample reviewed, a significant 43% provided this level of basic disclosure (2015: 15%).

 Business model Expectations for compliance The report must include a description of the business model.
 The business model should as a minimum identify what the company does to create value and how they do it.
-Attributes of good practice include: An explanation of how the business model builds on the strategy that is set out in the strategic report; ■ Gives reference to the key capabilities, resources and relationships the company uses to create and sustain value; and Where businesses operate distinct business models with divisions, further disclosures may be required to provide meaningful information that aids understanding of how a company operates.
+Attributes of good practice include: An explanation of how the business model builds on the strategy that is set out in the strategic report; Gives reference to the key capabilities, resources and relationships the company uses to create and sustain value; and Where businesses operate distinct business models with divisions, further disclosures may be required to provide meaningful information that aids understanding of how a company operates.